huggingface/transformers.js-benchmarking/README.md

 ## Additional Resources

-For more details on available models and further information, visit the [Transformers.js page at Hugging Face](https://huggingface.co/models?library=transformers.js).
+For more details on available models and further information, check out the models on [Hugging Face](https://huggingface.co/models?library=transformers.js).